Towards Carbon-Free Electricity: A Flow-Based Framework for Power Grid Carbon Accounting and Decarbonization: Carbon-Aware Decision-Making

 The optimal power flow (OPF) method \cite{frank2012optimal,cain2012history} is a foundational and widely-used tool for power system planning, operation, control, and market.
 OPF develops an optimization model that seeks to optimize decisions (for example, power generation or network topology) to minimize a given cost objective while satisfying network power flow constraints, equipment operating limits, reliability requirements, etc. Power system decisions directly affect carbon emissions, and different power flows generally result in different carbon footprints and attribution outcomes for users.
-Therefore, built upon the OPF scheme, the Carbon-aware Optimal Power Flow (C-OPF) model \eqref{eq:copf} is proposed in \cite{copf2023} to explicitly integrate carbon emissions into power system decision-making, which co-optimizes power flow and carbon flow.
+However, the existing OPF schemes do not explicitly take into account carbon emissions.
+To this end, built upon the classic OPF method, we propose the Carbon-aware Optimal Power Flow (C-OPF) model, formulated as \eqref{eq:copf}, which incorporates the carbon flow equations and constraints, as well as carbon-related objectives to enable the co-optimization of both electric energy flow and carbon emission flow.

 Here, $\bx$ denotes the grid decision variable that is subject to the feasible set $\mathcal{X}$. $\bm{y}$ denotes the power flow variable and $\bm{z}$ denotes the carbon flow variable.
 For example, in the economic dispatch problem, $\bx$ can be the generation decisions of generators and $\sX$ describes the generation capacity limits. $\by$ captures the voltage profile and power flows over the network. $\bz$ represents the carbon emission flows and nodal/branch carbon intensities.
 The objective \eqref{eq:copf:obj} aims to minimize the total cost, including the cost associated with power flow (e.g., generation cost) and the cost associated with carbon emissions (e.g., regulation penalty on carbon emissions). \eqref{eq:copf:pf} denotes the power flow equations and \eqref{eq:copf:pfc} describes the power flow constraints, such as the voltage limits and line capacity constraints. \eqref{eq:copf:cf} denotes the carbon emissions flow equations that are introduced in Section \ref{sec:cef}, and \eqref{eq:copf:cfc} describes the constraints on carbon flow, such as caps on nodal carbon emissions \cite{cheng2018bi,wei2021carbon}, caps on nodal carbon intensity \cite{wu2022carbon}, caps on the total cumulative emissions of a region, or equity requirement on emissions allocation \cite{sun2017analysis}.